 a new paradigm for land development

 We are planning to build a network of high-tech, regenerative villages that strive towards self-sufficiency and zero waste within their bioregion.
-Each village is to be designed for up to 200 people and will integrate co-working and co-living spaces with water and energy micro-grids and a local agricultural food system.
+Each village is to be designed for up to 200 people and will integrate co-working and co-living spaces with water and energy micro-grids and a regenerative agricultural food system.

 To sustain us & maintain our environment

 Collaborating with technical experts across a range of disciplines, we will design each settlement to provide an abundance of water, food and energy for the residents, integrated with private living spaces for each person and a wide range of shared living, working, creative and activity spaces.

 By planning for a discrete number of people, it is possible to estimate the demand for their basic needs and design the landscape to cater for an abundance of these.

 Create free time and space for all by efficiently providing everyone’s basic needs.
 Freedom enables each person to discover what makes them unique and happy.
 Time and space that is free of necessity and obligation, where we can explore, imagine and create; or rest, relax and connect.

 Liberty also includes the freedom to do the work that you love & as the model is replicated, freedom of movement between villages.

 Equality is not about treating everyone the same but about valuing differences and the different contributions that each person offers to any collaborative process.
 A team of complementary players achieves its desired outcomes efficiently.